jerryga/react-native-speechkit/PUBLISHING.md

 # Publishing Guide

-Step-by-step guide for publishing new versions of react-native-speech-to-text to NPM.
+Step-by-step guide for publishing new versions of react-native-speechkit to NPM.

 ## Prerequisites